 "Another phase of his life which influenced him positively was his time at St Joseph's College, Hunters Hill.
 The camaraderie he experienced at 'Joeys' added to the joyful side of his young character.
 He relished continuing contact with his old school and its past students and teachers.
-His positive experience of boarding school helped him to survive seminary life and to relate easily to others as a of Canberra for six years from 1989 and members appreciated his time in celebrating special Masses and attending meetings.
+His positive experience of boarding school helped him to survive seminary life and to relate easily to others as a priest.